 Note: This is a rush transcript and has been lightly edited for clarity.
 Copy may not be in its final form.

-Kelly Hayes: Welcome to “Movement Memos,” a Truthout podcast about things you should know, if you want to change the world.
+Kelly Hayes: Welcome to Movement Memos, a Truthout podcast about things you should know, if you want to change the world.
 I’m your host Kelly Hayes.
-In our last episode, Ejeris Dixon and I talked about what a left playbook for solidarity might look like in these times.
+In our last episode, Ejeris Dixon and I talked about what a leftist playbook for solidarity might look like in these times.
 Organizing during a time of rebellion in a society destabilized by a pandemic, we are also faced with the global ascent of fascism.
 Ejeris is with us again today to talk a bit more about fascism and what this moment demands of us.

-Ejeris Dixon, welcome back to the show.
+Ejeris, welcome back to the show.

 Ejeris Dixon: Hi, Kelly.